ai2cm/fv3core/README.md

 4. If you want to make this change permanent, then open a PR, merge, and run `post_test_data`

-## Docker Files
+## Dockerfiles

-There are three main Dockerfiles:
+There are three main driver files:

-1. `docker/Dockerfile.build_environment` - builds off of the serialbox environment from fv3gfs-fortran, installs Dawn and Gt4py
+1. `docker/Dockerfile.build_environment` - builds off of the serialbox environment from fv3gfs-fortran, installs Dawn and GT4Py

 2. `docker/Dockerfile` - uses the build environment and copies in the fv3 folder only.
 This is to make development easier so that when you change a file in fv3, 'make build' does not accidentally or otherwise trigger a 20 minute rebuild of all of those installations, but just updates the code in the fv3ser image.